‘Pure joy will sweep NZ if Black Caps win’

 “That level of adulation will only go up if they manage to win.”

-Vettori believes that Willimson and his England counterpart Eoin Morgan are the best captains in this tournament.
+Vettori believes that Williamson and his England counterpart Eoin Morgan are the best captains in this tournament.

 “These two have probably been the best captains in this tournament and it’s fitting to see them face each other in the final.